Coaching and Mentoring Programme

 Maya Productions works with other organisations and individuals to increase workforce diversity in the arts.

-Our latest work includes a coaching and mentoring programme in association with Stage Sight for five industry professionals from Black, Asian and Ethnically Diverse backgrounds.
+In 2020, we embarked on a coaching and mentoring programme in association with Stage Sight for five industry professionals from global majority backgrounds.

 Stage Manager